 - Other disorders: Ehlers-Danlos Syndrome, Polycystic Kidney Disease, Marfan Syndrome, and Fibromuscular Dysplasia(FMD)

 - Drug use, in particular, cocaine

 If you’ve been diagnosed with a brain aneurysm, it’s important to control high blood pressure, stop smoking and avoid using cocaine or other stimulant drugs.
 You should also talk to your doctor about the benefits and risks of taking aspirin or other drugs that thin the blood and if you’re a woman, whether or not it’s ok to be on oral contraceptives.

 Getting an accurate early diagnosis is critical, but it’s clear from Amy’s experience that even some health care providers need to become more aware of symptoms and risk factors associated with a brain aneurysm.
 Her advice: “Do your own research.
 Advocate for yourself within the medical community.
 You know your body, listen to it and don’t stop getting the help and care you need.”

 If you would like to learn more about brain aneurysms, visit the Brain Aneurysm Foundation website.
-If you’re interested in attending the support group in Portland or want information about the upcoming KAT-Walk & Karo-5K, go to the Maine Brain Aneurysm Awareness website or Facebook page.
+Maine’s Brain Aneurysm Support Group meets the last Thursday of the month at 6 pm at the Dana Center at Maine Medical Center in Portland.
+For more information about the group, visit the Maine Brain Aneurysm Awareness website or Facebook page.